data7expressions/jexp/README.md

 ### Expression

-The expressions correspond to the package [js-expressions](https://www.npmjs.com/package/js-expressions)
+> The expressions correspond to the package [js-expressions](https://www.npmjs.com/package/js-expressions)

-expression that is applied to the data source
+> expression that is applied to the data source
+>

-the root of the data is accessed from **dot**
+> The root of the data is accessed from **dot**

 ```sh
 jexp '.' ./data/orders.json